 Revenue from maintenance contracts is recognized ratably over the period of the contract.
 When services are performed through an indefinite number of repetitive acts over a specified period of time, revenue is recognized on a straight line basis over the specified period or under some other method that better represents the stage of completion.
-In arrangements for software development and related services and maintenance services, the Group has applied the guidance in Ind AS 115, 'Revenue from Contracts with

-Customers', by applying the revenue recognition criteria for each of the distinct performance obligation.
+In arrangements for software development and related services and maintenance services, the Company has applied the guidance in Ind AS 115, 'Revenue from Contracts with Customers', by applying the revenue recognition criteria for each of the distinct performance obligation.
 The arrangements generally meet the criteria for considering software development and related services as distinct performance obligation.
-The arrangements generally meet the criteria for considering software development and related services as distinct performance obligation.
-The arrangements generally meet the criteria for considering software development and related services as distinct performance obligation.
-The arrangements generally meet the criteria for considering software development and related services as distinct performance obligation.
-The arrangements generally meet the criteria for considering software obligation at its standalone selling price, in accordance with principles given in Ind AS 115.
+For allocating the consideration, the Company has measured the revenue in respect of distinct performance obligation at its standalone selling price, in accordance with principles given in Ind AS 115.

-The Group accounts for volume discounts and pricing incentives to customers by reducing the amount of revenue recognized at the time of sale.
+The Company accounts for volume discounts and pricing incentives to customers by reducing the amount of revenue recognized at the time of sale.